agilecrm/c-sharp-api/README.md

 This is used to create a new contact with properties mentioned in `contactJson`.

 #####1.3 `string Agile.UpdateContact(string email,string contactJson)`
-This is used to update a contact with `contactDetail`.
+This is used to update a contact with `contactJson`.
 Please check example for data formate of contactJson.

 #####1.4 `string Agile.DeleteContact(string email)`
 This is used to delete contact details of the person.